LucasHJin/obsidian-pets/README.md

 - 🐱 22 different cats with 7+ different animations (and more pets on the way!)
     - Customizable with individual names (interactions coming soon...)
 - 🖼️ 10 different backgrounds for your pets to play in
+- 🎾 Pet interactivity - you can play fetch and throw balls for your pets to retrieve
 - ➡️ Movable view to allow for personal customization

 ## Getting Started